Greek Yogurt Zucchini Bread

 Instructions

-2. Whisk the oil, agave, egg, yogurt, and vanilla together in a medium bowl until combined.
-In a large bowl, whisk the flour, baking powder, baking soda, salt, and cinnamon together.
-Pour the wet ingredients into the dry ingredients and mix with a large wooden spoon or rubber spatula until combined.
+3. In a large bowl, whisk the flour, baking powder, baking soda, salt, and cinnamon together.
+Pour the wet ingredients into the dry ingredients and whisk to combine.
 Avoid overmixing.
-Fold in the zucchini, orange zest, and walnuts.
+The batter is thick.
+Fold in the zucchini, orange zest, and add-ins (if using).

 Notes